Paul Martin Newby: Career

+North Carolina Supreme Court

-Following the resignation of North Carolina Supreme Court Justice Robert F. Orr, Newby was one of eight candidates, four Republicans and four Democrats, who filed in a special election to fill the vacant seat; he won that race with 23% of the vote for an eight-year term on the court in the statewide judicial elections.
-In the officially non-partisan race, Newby was endorsed by the North Carolina Republican Party—the North Carolina Democratic Party refused to endorse any candidate in the race.
+In 2004, following the resignation of Justice Robert F. Orr, Newby was one of eight candidates who filed in a special election to fill the vacant seat.
+He won the race with 23% of the vote for an eight-year term on the court in the statewide judicial elections.
+In the officially non-partisan race, Newby was endorsed by the North Carolina Republican Party.
+The North Carolina Democratic Party refused to endorse any candidate in the race.

-He is an adjunct professor at the Campbell University's Norman Adrian Wiggins School of Law, and the co-author of a book on the North Carolina Constitution.

-In November 2012, he won re-election to a second eight-year term, defeating Sam Ervin, IV.
+In November 2012, he won re-election to a second eight-year term, defeating Sam J. Ervin IV by a four percent margin.

-On November 3, 2020, Newby was elected North Carolina Supreme Court Chief Justice, for an eight-year term beginning Jan.
+On November 3, 2020, Newby was elected as the chief justice, for an eight-year term beginning Jan.
 1, 2021.
-He was sworn in as the 30th Chief Justice of the North Carolina Supreme Court shortly after midnight.
+On January 1, 2021, he was sworn in as the 30th Chief Justice.

+In 2023, Newby attended a legal conference at the Royal Hawaiian Resort in Honolulu, Hawaii, for which Newby's travel was funded by the Antonin Scalia Law School at George Mason University, but Newby did not report the trip on his annual judicial ethics disclosure form.

+Between 2008 and 2025, Newby made four donations to political candidates while serving as a judge in North Carolina, despite the state's rules on judicial conduct barring state judges from personal financial contributions to candidates for elected office.

+Notable cases

+In 2023, Newby authored a majority opinion for the court that held that partisan gerrymandering was legal in North Carolina, overturning a decision by the North Carolina Supreme Court from the previous year that had outlawed partisan gerrymandering in the state.